nvm-sh/nvm/README.markdown

 And then in any new shell just use the installed version:

     nvm use 0.10

+You can create an `.nmvrc` file containing version number in the project root folder; run the following command to switch versions:

+    nvm use

 Or you can just run it: